Jumping/Crazy/Snake Worms – Amynthas spp.

 - Learn how to recognize jumping worms and teach your family, friends, colleagues, etc.

 - Look for jumping worm adults and their grainy, dried coffee ground-like castings.
 Not seeing the adults on the substrate surface, but have reason to believe they may be there?
 Try mixing a gallon of water and 1/3 cup of ground yellow mustard seed and pouring that slowly over the soil/area with suspicious castings.
 If present in that location, the worms will be irritated (not killed) and brought to the surface where they can be collected for identification.
+(Note: this is not a means of managing these earthworms, but merely a tool that can possibly be used for detection.)

 - Do not purchase worms advertised as jumping worms, snake worms, Alabama jumpers, or crazy worms for any purpose (ex. composting or fishing baits).